We can tailor any of the topics below and work with you to create a training that is specific to your workplace/ classroom needs.

 - Understanding cultural values and norms

-- Understanding language and the way it shapes the world
+- Understanding language and the way it shapes the world around us

 - Understanding the ‘filling cabinet’ of our unconscious biases

-- Creating a cultural safe space
+- Creating a culturally safe space

 - Compassion & Connection